fabri1983/signaling_server/README.md

 Linux
   clone-spring-boot-graal-feature.sh
 ```
-- Apply modifications in downloaded project as indicated in file `native-image-mising-features.txt`.
+- Apply modifications in downloaded project as indicated in file `native-image-missing-features.txt`.
 - Generate native image from WAR artifact (**you will need 4.5GB of free memory**):
 ```bash
 Windows: